-I’m not sure whether I stumbled upon my inspiration for this recipe on Pinterest or while jumping around the internet reading primal, paleo and other cooking sites, but regardless it looked amazing.
+I’m not sure where I stumbled upon my inspiration for this recipe.
+It could have been on Pinterest but I truly don’t remember.
 This Primal Blueberry-Hazelnut Breakfast Cake Crumble will melt in your mouth, and crumble in your hands. :)

 I have bounced around the internet looking at a bunch of different Paleo/Primal recipes, it’s amazing how much you can jump around in a matter of minutes, especially with cooking inspirations from Pinterest.